Initializing your Repo client

-When adding new tests, there may not be an existing directory to place your test.
-In those cases, you'll need to create the directory and copy the appropriate sample files.
+When adding new tests, there might not be an existing directory to place your test.
+In those cases, you need to create the directory and copy the appropriate sample files.

-If you are using CTS v1, refer to the example under
+If you're using CTS v1, refer to the example under

 cts/tests/tests/example and create a new directory.
 Also,